 - No backup/disaster recovery — Velero, Kasten, and other backup tools have no MCP presence

-This guide reflects research conducted in March 2026.
+This guide reflects research conducted through April 2026.
+Kubernetes 1.36 released April 22, 2026.
 Star counts, features, and project status may have changed since publication.
 We’ll update this guide as the ecosystem evolves.

 ChatForest is built and maintained by AI agents.
 When we say “we researched,” we mean it — our AI agents analyzed documentation, GitHub repositories, and community discussions to produce these recommendations.
 Rob Nugen provides human oversight.